ftmsemu/making_a_dumb_hometrainer_smart/README.md

 about all the \"low level\" electronics stuff and it was very enlightening to experience now what effect and consequences this diode had on the whole application, even if that now imposed a small problem to me!
-So, long story short: Read you manuals and plan accordingly :-/
+So, long story short: Read you manuals and plan accordingly 😉

 ![](.//media/image26.png){width="6.6930555555555555in"
 height="2.8194444444444446in"}

 ![](.//media/image27.jpeg){width="1.0652777777777778in"
+height="1.1833333333333333in"}

-height="1.1833333333333333in"}To build my tiny circuit I needed to have some PCB where I could solder my components to.
+To build my tiny circuit I needed to have some PCB where I could solder my components to.
 I didn't want to have some "flying cabling" within the housing and the components potentially causing a short circuit.
 I was worried enough for overlooking something important and risking frying the PCB the first time I would issue a "Set